+UFC Fight Night start time: When is Calvin Kattar vs Giga Chikadze this weekend?

-UFC Fight Night UK time: When does Calvin Kattar vs Giga Chikadze start this weekend?
+UFC Fight Night UK and US time: When does Calvin Kattar vs Giga Chikadze start this weekend?

 Everything you need to know about this weekend’s event